mullenkamp/nasadap/README.rst

-nasaprecip - A Python package for downloading NASA precipitation missions data
+nasadap - A Python package for downloading NASA data using DAP
 =======================================================================

-The nasaprecip package contains a class and associated methods/functions to download satellite precipitation data from the TRMM and GPM missions and convert them to `xarray <http://xarray.pydata.org>`_ datasets.
-It uses the python package `pydap <https://pydap.readthedocs.io>`_ to access the OPeNDAP servers with the precipitation data.
+The nasadap package contains a class and associated methods/functions to download satellite data and convert them to `xarray <http://xarray.pydata.org>`_ datasets.
+It uses the python package `pydap <https://pydap.readthedocs.io>`_ to access the NASA `Hyrax <https://docs.opendap.org/index.php/Hyrax>`_ OPeNDAP servers.

+At the moment, nasadap can only download the satellite precipitation data from the TRMM and GPM missions.

-At the moment, only the "Final" daily data for both missions are possible to download via the nasaprecip package.
+Only the "Final" daily data for both missions are possible to download via the nasadap package.
 I will add in the others (i.e. early/late, subdaily) when I get the time.
 The official list of precipitation products can be found `here <https://pmm.nasa.gov/data-access/downloads/>`_.

-New users must register an account `here <https://urs.earthdata.nasa.gov/users/new>`_ to get a username and password to access the data via nasaprecip.
+New users must register an account `here <https://urs.earthdata.nasa.gov/users/new>`_ to get a username and password to access the data via nasadap.

 Installation
 ------------
 nasaprecip can be installed via pip or conda::

-  pip install nasaprecip
+  pip install nasadap

 or::

-  conda install -c mullenkamp nasaprecip
+  conda install -c mullenkamp nasadap

-The core dependencies are `xarray <http://xarray.pydata.org>`_ and `pydap <https://pydap.readthedocs.io>`_.
+The core dependencies are `xarray <http://xarray.pydata.org>`_, `pydap <https://pydap.readthedocs.io>`_, `requests <http://docs.python-requests.org/en/master/>`_, and `beautifulsoup4 <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_.

 Usage Examples
 --------------